deathworlders/online/content/books/deathworlders/chapter-15-forever-changed.md

 The lights dimmed again and Temba selected a video file.

-The face addressing the camera was a tired-looking, bearded man wearing a black pullover and a dull green beany. "*Project Starstep CO’s daily report, Fifteen-thirty hours, mission day eighty-two.*" he recited, in a thick accent that reminded Kevin of Sean Bean. "*Saunders came back, broadcasting IFF this time, thankfully.
+The face addressing the camera was a tired-looking, bearded man wearing a black pullover and a dull green beany. "*Project Starstep CO’s daily report, Fifteen-thirty hours, mission day eighty-two."* he recited, in a thick accent that reminded Kevin of Sean Bean. "*Saunders came back, broadcasting IFF this time, thankfully.
 He’s given us a couple of starships he claims he stole from the Hierarchy.
 I’m going to repeat my request to get some experts in ET tech assigned here ASAP: he’s right, we NEED people who can take these things apart.
-Bad news is, the bloody things don’t have jump drives, so we can’t send them back to Earth for analysis.*"
+Bad news is, the bloody things don’t have jump drives, so we can’t send them back to Earth for analysis."*

 "*The worse news is, that this is just two---Saunders kept a third---out of probably a whole lot of this class of ship.
 They have better-than-best cloaking tech, and so do their missiles.
 These aren’t small ships, neither.
 They’re bigger than an aircraft carrier, about as heavily armed as a cruiser, and from what I saw they’re equipped for assault, bombardment, and invasion.
-There’s got to be some kind of a shipyard out there making these things.*"
+There’s got to be some kind of a shipyard out there making these things."*

 "*I’ve talked it over with Sir Jeremy, and our recommendations are as follows: One: We need to get the Coffin set up and bring forward the schedule for the full-scale Array.
 Two: I want to raise the system shield and go public.
 Sooner we do it, the less likely we are to have some infiltrator sneak in and drop a beacon.
 Three: I’m going to need naval crews to assign to these things, and somebody who knows how to refit them with a jump drive.
 Four: Saunders thinks we should keep them here to defend the colony.
 I disagree: I think there’s a shipyard out there that needs capturing if possible, and blowing the fook up if not.
 My lads are itching for a real mission.
-No further recommendations at this time.*"
+No further recommendations at this time."*

 He swigged some water before continuing.

 "*The other half of Saunders’ delivery, which you’ll probably find more immediately useful, is enclosed.
 This Hierarchy he keeps talking about apparently have the ability to treat a mind like a data file---transfer it, store it, run it on computers.
 I’ve gone over that in a previous report.
 This time, he’s delivered the---he called it the dissected consciousness of a Hierarchy agent known as 'Zero’.
 We can’t make heads nor tails of it, but he’s got a friend who can interrogate it---enclosed is what’s been learned so far.
-I’m inclined to trust it.*"
+I’m inclined to trust it."*

 He rubbed his beard.

 "*The existence of a Hierarchy cell on Earth seems likely.
-Hopefully the information in this document will help Intelligence catch the buggers.*"
+Hopefully the information in this document will help Intelligence catch the buggers."*

 He examined some paperwork for a second, thinking.

 "*Nowt else to report militarily.
 Colonial militia training is going well.
 Sir Jeremy’s civilian report will follow in due time, I consider this high-priority so am sending now.
-Powell out.*"
+Powell out."*

 Higgins turned the lights back up.